lmorandini/grunt-clouddity/README.md

 Execute a command on deployed nodes (not containers as exec) the command is taken from the Grunt `command` options), as in:

-`>grunt clouddity:execnodes --nodetype db --command "echo 'ok' > /home/ubuntu/a.txt`
+`grunt clouddity:execnodes --nodetype db --command "echo 'ok' > /home/ubuntu/a.txt"`

 (Usually the `nodetype` option is added, but `nodeid` could be used as well)

-### clouddity:createvolumes

-Create the volumes.

-### clouddity:attachvolumes

-Attach volumes to nodes as devices.

-### clouddity:mountvolumes

-Create the mountpoint directory, format the device, and mount the device to the enpoint for every volume of every node that has volumes.

 ## Installation